Telephone contact – headquarters: Show phone number

 PCC Frankfurt – enabling efficient transport service in the area of Berlin and Brandenburg and enabling communication between the most important Polish regions and the port of Hamburg,

-PCC Kutno – the largest intermodal terminal in central Poland, with a reloading capacity of over 250 000 TEU per year, is used to serve around the region of Warsaw, Łódź, and is a consolidation hub for all transports in relation to the East
+PCC Kutno – the largest intermodal terminal in central Poland, with an annual handling capacity of more than 250,000 TEUs, serves the Warsaw and Łódź region and is a consolidation hub for all the east-west and the north-south corridor transports

 PCC Gliwice – modern reloading terminal, located in the Silesian Logistics Centre, with reloading capacity of about 150 000 TEU per year, enabling efficient handling of supply chains from/to Upper Silesia